Skip to main content

 Blocked ports and internet resources

-To secure the Servercore infrastructure against malicious network activity, we restrict access to certain TCP/UDP ports.
-Incoming and outgoing traffic is blocked at the moment it passes through the borders (border routers) at the edge of the Servercore internet network.
+To secure Servercore infrastructure from malicious network activity, we limit access to certain TCP/UDP ports.
+Incoming and outgoing traffic is blocked as it passes through the border routers at the edge of the Servercore network.

-For TCP ports 25, 465, 587, only outgoing traffic towards public IPv4 and IPv6 addresses is blocked.
-Instead of these ports, we recommend using the Servercore Email Service.
+For TCP ports 25, 465, and 587, only outgoing traffic to public IPv4 and IPv6 addresses is blocked.
+Instead of these ports, we recommend using the Servercore email service.

-A full list of blocked ports is indicated in the List of blocked ports table.
-If a port is inaccessible but is not listed in the table, check its availability from the operating system using the nmap utility.
+A full list of blocked ports is provided in the table List of blocked ports.
+If a port is unavailable but is not listed in the table, check its availability from the operating system side using the nmap.

 List of blocked ports